 The City of Toronto is committed to using planning as a tool to achieve net zero emissions throughout our city, applying a climate change lens to all aspects of planning, and becoming resilient and adaptable to the future impacts of a changing climate.
-This Plan integrates Indigenous, environmental, social, and economic perspectives to meet today's needs while safeguarding the interests of future generations, resiliently adapting to the changing climate.
+This Plan integrates Indigenous, environmental, social, and Read Toronto's TransformTO Climate Action Strategy and related initiatives.

+economic perspectives to meet today's needs while safeguarding the interests of future generations, resiliently adapting to the changing climate.